 In addition to path failover, multipathing provides load balancing.
 Load balancing is the process of distributing I/O loads across multiple physical paths.
 Load balancing reduces or removes potential bottlenecks.

-Virtual machine I/O might be delayed for up to 60 seconds while path failover takes place.
+Note: Virtual machine I/O might be delayed for up to 60 seconds while path failover takes place.
 With these delays, the SAN can stabilize its configuration after topology changes.
 In general, the I/O delays might be longer on active-passive arrays and shorter on active-active arrays.